nafisreza/film-buzz/README.md

 I used [Logo Design AI](https://logodesign.ai/) to generate the following logo design for my website.
 I also generated the same logo with a white background, which was used in the footer section of the website, and I removed the background using [Remove Bg](https://www.remove.bg/)

 ![Logo](documentation/images/logo.png)

-## User Stories

-### Developer

-- As a developer I can get an idea of the whole design system so that I can work on the UI/UX design. `Must Have`

-- As a developer I can get an idea of which components to build so that I can work on the design system. `Must Have`

-- As a developer I can build the pages based on the Figma designs so that I can check how the website looks in real time. `Must Have`

-### Site Admin

-- As an admin I can add, edit, or delete posts so that the database remains accurate. `Must Have`

-- As a site admin, I can access a page exclusive to admins to view flagged user posts so that I can review posts that may need moderation or deletion. `Could Have`

-- As a site admin, I can unflag a post if it does not require deletion so that I can remove it from the list of flagged posts. `Could Have`

-- As an admin I can suspend user accounts who violate site guidelines so that I can prevent users from breaking the site rules. `Won’t Have`

-- As an admin, I can view analytics on user activity and engagement so that I can better understand how the platform is performing. `Won’t Have`

-### New Site users

-- As a first time site visitor I can clearly see the website's purpose so that I can use it in the future. `Must Have`

-- As a new site user I can create an account so that I can make my profile. `Must Have`

-- As a site visitor/user I can easily navigate the site on any device so that I have a seamless experience whether on desktop or mobile. `Must Have`

-- As a user/visitor I can see trending movies on the homepage so that I can discover what movies are popular right now. `Won’t Have`

-### Registered users

-- As a registered user I can login to my account so that I can access the site. `Must Have`

-- As a registered user I can log out of my account so that I can delete session on my current device. `Must Have`

-- As a registered user I can create posts so that I can share my thoughts about different movies. `Must Have`

-- As an author I can edit my posts so that I can correct information in the future. `Must Have`

-- As an author I can delete my posts so that I can remove content that I no longer want to be published. `Must Have`

-- As a user I can view all the posts so that I can learn about different movies. `Must Have`

-- As a commenter I can delete existing comments so that I can remove my opinions. `Must Have`

-- As a user I can filter posts so that I can view posts of a specific movie genre. `Must Have`

-- As a user I can search posts so that I can filter posts based on titles. `Must Have`

-- As a registered user I can delete my account so that I can stop using the site when I no longer need it. `Should Have`

-- As a registered user I can comment on other users' posts so that I can engage with them in a discussion. `Should Have`

-- As a user I can follow other users so that I can keep up with their posts. `Should Have`

-- As a registered user I can create my own watchlist so that I can track movies I am interested in watching. `Could Have`

-- As a commenter I can edit my existing comments so that I can correct information. `Could Have`

-- As a registered user I can update my profile information so that other users can identify me. `Could Have`

-- As a registered user I can receive personalised movie recommendations based on my watchlist and reviews so that I can discover films tailored to my preferences. `Won’t Have`

-- As a reviewer I can tag other users in comments so that I can engage directly with the community. `Won’t Have`

-- As a registered user I can sync my watchlist with streaming platforms so that I know where to watch my saved movies. `Won’t Have`

 ## Wireframes